Helping Emergency Room Negligence Victims

 - Failure to address obvious signs of distress, including organ or respiratory failure

-These cases frequently require medical experts to prove that an emergency room error is malpractice.
-At Anesi Ozmon, we use an extensive network of health care professionals to help you obtain the best recovery possible.
+These cases frequently require medical experts to prove that an emergency room error is a malpractice.
+At Anesi, Ozmon, Rodin, Novak & Kohen Ltd., we use an extensive network of health care professionals to help you obtain the best recovery possible.

 Medical Malpractice Claims Due To Urgent Care Errors

 Like walk-in clinics, people often choose urgent care clinics because they are convenient.
 When someone is injured after normal business hours, people often go to an urgent care clinic if they believe the injury is not serious enough to require a visit to the emergency room.